juliehutchinson001/javascript_practice/notes/react_notes.md

 }
 ```

+>- Components tell React what you want to render – then React will efficiently update and render just the right components when your data changes.

-Here, ShoppingList is a __React component class__, or
+>- Here, ShoppingList is a __React component class__, or
 __React component type__.
 A component takes in parameters, called props, and returns a hierarchy of views to display via the render method.

-The render method returns a description of what you want to render, and then React takes that description and renders it to the screen.
-In particular, render returns a __React element__, which is a lightweight description of what to render.
+>- The render method returns a description of what you want to render, and then React takes that description and renders it to the screen.

+>- In particular, render returns a __React element__, which is a lightweight description of what to render.

-The `<div />` syntax is transformed at build time to `React.createElement('div')`.
+>- The `<div />` syntax is transformed at build time to `React.createElement('div')`.
 The example above is equivalent to:

 ```
 return React.createElement('div', {className: 'shopping-list'},